MCrafterss/MSpleef/README.md

 - broadcast messages to game level only.
 - fix the bit lag when spleef game starts/ends
 - effects in the game
+- Multi-Arena System

-###How To Play :
+##How To Play :

-- touch the block as you specificated in Config.yml
+- touch the block as you specificated in Config.yml ( or type /ms start)
 - the game starts, now you find players next to you, and block under you changed
 - Now start breaking the blocks with tricky ways so the player fall on it.
+- keep on like that! so other players fall and lose!
-- when you fall, that means you lost the game :sad:
+- when you fall, that means you lost the game :(
-- and like that.. fun :^D
+- and like that.. fun :D

-###Commands && Permissions :
+##Commands && Permissions :

 - /ms start - starts the Spleef game - ms.command.start default true
 - /ms stop - stops the spleef game - ms.command.stop default OP
 - /ms reload - reloads the plugin - ms.command.reload default OP

-###Credits To :
+##Credits To :

 - Taha_The_Hacker - Main Developer
-- kvetinac97 - cleaned up code, faster!
+- kvetinac97 - cleaned up code, bug fixes!

-Thanks :smile:
+###Play Fairly ,and have fun! :)